 Astro Runtime is a production ready, data orchestration tool based on Apache Airflow that is distributed as a Docker image and is required by all Astronomer products.
 It is intended to provide organizations with improved functionality, reliability, efficiency, and performance.
-Deploying Astro Runtime is a recommended alternative to Astronomer Certified.
+Deploying Astro Runtime is a requirement if your organization is using Astro.

-Policies define the period that specific Astro Runtime versions are supported and the frequency updates are provided.
+Astronomer maintenance and lifecycle policies are part of the distribution and define the period that specific Astro Runtime versions are supported and how frequently updates are provided.

 To meet the unique needs of different operating environments, Astro Runtime versions are associated with the following release channels:

 - Stable: Includes the latest Astronomer and Apache Airflow features, available on release

 - Long-term Support (LTS): Includes additional testing, stability, and maintenance for a core set of features